Autodesk Fusion Features | Autodesk Fusion | Autodesk

 Public/private design sharing

-Share links to preview in a web browser, so any third parties can interact with a 3D model, even if they don’t have access to a modelling program.
+Share links to preview in a web browser, so any third parties can interact with a 3D model, even if they don't have access to a modeling program.

 All data management features are included with every Autodesk Fusion 360 subscription or can be purchased separately.
 Add users to your environment for data management and collaboration purposes only.